 Don’t be intimidated by pumping breastmilk!
 Once you have the products you need and get into the routine, you can get everything done in 10 to 15 minutes!
 This post has great tips for returning to work or if you are pumping breast milk at home!

-I’ve broken this post down into a series of tips for Pumping Breastmilk:
+This post is broken down into these points for Pumping Breastmilk:

 - Things to Think About if You are Returning to Work

 - Products You’ll Need to Pump